onnx/onnx-coreml/README.md

 - ThresholdedRelu
 - Transpose

-Some of operators are partially compatible because CoreML doesn't support broadcasting, gemm for arbitrary tensors, etc.
+Some of the operators are partially compatible because CoreML does not support gemm for arbitrary tensors, has limited support for non 4-rank tensors etc.

 ## License
 Copyright (c) 2017 [Prisma Labs, Inc](https://prismalabs.ai/).
 All rights reserved.